yashtomar15/Quiz-app/README.md

 1.first you need to create account on netlify
 ```
 ```
-2.then you will find **Add new site** button.
+2.In homepage of website you will find a "Add new site" button.
 >> inside this button you will get an option for deploy manually.
 ```
 ```
-3.then click on deploy manually, it will open a interface.
+3.On clicking on deploy manually, it will open a interface.
 ```
 ```
-4.In this interface you need to drag and drop your build folder which is inside your repository (created on the time of building the app).
+4.In this interface you need to drag and drop your build folder which is inside in your repository (created on the time of building the app).
 ```
 **At this point your website is succesfully deployed**